Graeme Rankine, Ph.D.

 Accounting Bootcamp, Corporate Financial Reporting, Financial Accounting & Analysis, Financial Accounting & External Reporting, Fundamentals of Accounting, Intrapreneurial Project, Managerial Decision Making & Accounting Information, Mergers & Acquisition Finance, Mergers & Acquistions Strategy

-Anative of Australia, Graeme Rankine is associate professor of accounting, and academic director of the LG Electronics Executive MBA (Korea) Program at Thunderbird School of Global Management.
-He has been Academic Director of the Executive MBA-Europe Program and the EMBA-Asia (Taiwan) Program.
+A native of Surfers Paradise, Australia, Dr. Graeme Rankine is associate professor of accounting and academic director of the SABIC Executive MBA (Riyadh, Saudi Arabia) Program at Thunderbird School of Global Management.
+He has been academic director of the LG Electronics Executive MBA (Seoul, South Korea), the EMBA-Europe (Prague, Czech Republic) Program, and the EMBA-Asia (Taipei, Taiwan) Program.

-Prior to joining Thunderbird, Dr. Rankine taught at Rice University in Houston, Texas where he received several teacher recognition awards including the Student Association Mentor Recognition Award, the Amoco Teaching Award, the Nicolas Salgo Distinguished Teaching Award, and the Phi Beta Kappa Teaching Prize.
-Professor Rankine was voted Outstanding EMBA Professor in 2008.
+Prior to joining Thunderbird, he taught at Rice University in Houston, Texas, where he received several teacher recognition awards including the Student Association Mentor Recognition Award, the Amoco Teaching Award, the Nicolas Salgo Distinguished Teaching Award, and the Phi Beta Kappa Teaching Prize.
+At Thunderbird, he was the EMBA Outstanding Professor of the Year in 2007, 2008, 2009, 2010, 2011, 2012, and 2013, and the Outstanding MBA Professor in 2010.

-His research is published in leading journals including The Accounting Review, the Journal of Financial and Quantitative Analysis, the Journal of Banking and Finance, the Journal of Accounting, Ethics and Public Policy, the Journal of Accounting and Finance Research and Issues in Accounting Education.
-And his work and expertise has been featured in The Wall Street Journal, Individual Investor, U.S. News & World Report, New York Times, Los Angeles Times, Forbes and Business Week.
-Dr. Rankine is the co-author (with Earl K. Stice) of “Readings and Applications in Financial Accounting,” 2nd. ed., and contributing coauthor (with Earl K. Stice) to “Introduction to Financial Accounting,” 5th. ed. by Horngren, Sundem and Elliott.
+His research is published in leading journals including The Accounting Review, Journal of Financial and Quantitative Analysis, Journal of Banking and Finance, Journal of Accounting, Ethics and Public Policy, Journal of Accounting and Finance Research, and Issues in Accounting Education.
+His co-authored research on corporate name changes was discussed in The Wall Street Journal.
+His co-authored research on stock splits is the subject of numerous columns including those in The Wall Street Journal, Individual Investor, U.S. News & World Report, New York Times, Los Angeles Times, Forbes and Business Week.

-He completed his Ph.D in Business Administration at the University of Washington, and received a Bachelor of Economics (Honours) from the Australian National University, Canberra, Australia.
+Graeme completed his Ph.D. in business administration at the University of Washington (Seattle, Washington).
+He received a bachelor of economics (honours) from the Australian National University, Canberra, Australia.